 Is your childcare center part of this project?
 Please take this brief survey and tell us what you think!

-By Leah Gann, Extension Associate I, Water Resources Institute; Carley C. Morrison, PhD, Assistant Professor, Human Sciences; and Jason R. Barrett, PhD, Associate Extension Professor, Water Resources Institute.
+By Leah Gann, former Graduate Student, Agriculture and Extension Education; Carley C. Morrison, PhD, Assistant Professor, Human Sciences; and Jason R. Barrett, PhD, Associate Extension Professor, and Justin Palmer, Extension Associate, Water Resources Research Institute.